wood3

 In the video below, I used:

-RZ Mask: M (RZ Mask rocks!!
-My first mask was the M2 but the M has the ear straps which fit me better.
-They have loads of styles and sizes to choose from!!)
+RZ Mask: RZ Mask rocks!
+My first mask was the M2 but i also like the M1 as it has the ear straps which fit nicely.
+They have loads of different styles and sizes to choose from!

 Dewalt Oribit Sander